patwhite/SparkGraphAnalysis/Tutorial.md

 You'll need to download spark from http://d3kbcqa49mib13.cloudfront.net/spark-1.1.0-bin-hadoop2.4.tgz

-Also for datea loading, you'll want to grab a token from here https://developers.google.com/gmail/api/v1/reference/users/messages/list
+Also for data loading, you'll want to grab a token from here https://developers.google.com/gmail/api/v1/reference/users/messages/list

 Unzip it, and just take the spark_assembly jar from lib/